 Not only does Atlantis, Paradise Island provide a ton of water fun, but it also gives guests the chance to exercise their artistic side.
 Often, Atlantis Kids Adventures will host poolside arts & crafts such as painting.
 Fees vary depending on the specific project.
 There are art experiences for adults as well.
 Check out the Earth & Fire Pottery Studio or catch an evening of Bahamian painting.
 Also, don’t miss one of the Atlantis Pals Pop-Ups!
-Children can make their own stuffed animal to take home (additional fee).
-Kids will dream of their Atlantis vacation while squeezing their new friend each night.
-The Daily Atlantean will give you the schedule for each day or you can inquire at Atlantis Kids Adventures for additional information.
-Atlantis kids will absolutely love making their own souvenirs to commemorate their Bahama vacation so keep an eye out for these arts & crafts opportunities.
+Children can make their own stuffed animals to take home (additional fee).
+Kids will dream of their Atlantis vacation while squeezing their new friends each night.
+The Daily Atlantean will give you the schedule for each day, or you can inquire at Atlantis Kids Adventures for additional information.
+Atlantis kids will love making their own souvenirs to commemorate their Bahama vacation so keep an eye out for these arts & crafts opportunities.

 Teen Hang Out Spots

-As much as we love to spend time with our teens they may not always want to spend time with us, especially when evening arrives and younger children head to bed.
+As much as we love to spend time with our teens, they may not always want to spend time with us, especially when evening arrives and younger children head to bed.
 As a family-friendly resort, Atlantis gives teenagers their own space.
 The Gamer’s Reef Arcade, located in The Royal, has lots of video games.
 There are also some old classics if adults want to show off their PacMan skills!
 CRUSH, in the Coral Tower, is where teens go for evening entertainment.
 There is a cover charge but they’ll have an awesome time making new friends in a cool space.
 With an internet lounge, gaming stadium, pool tables, foosball, DJ, and more, teens at Atlantis can have their own fun.
 Tween (ages 9-13) and Family Sessions are also available.
 In The Coral families will find the Library and be able to race R/C cars at The Atlantis Speedway.

 Pools, Pools, and More Pools

 There are 11 Atlantis pools and each one has its own personality.
 By the end of your vacation, you’ll find your favorite spot.
 If you’re an early riser, sneak down and reserve a few chairs.
 Or, when you arrive at the pool ask for assistance from the staff (blue shirts) and they can set you up for the day (tips are appreciated).
-Cabana reservations can be made in advance, for an additional fee.
+Cabana reservations can be made in advance for an additional fee.
 The Royal Baths Pool has two decks for lounging and it’s a beautiful oval pool near the Royal Towers.
 The Mayan Temple Pool is the most popular because it’s centrally located to Aquaventure.
-The Cove provides their guests with a stunning adults-only pool as well as a family-friendly one, right off Paradise Beach.
+The Cove provides its guests with a stunning adults-only pool as well as a family-friendly one right off Paradise Beach.
 Ripples, Splashers, and Poseidon’s Kids Pools are best for small children.
-No matter where you end up you’ll find a pool you love!
+No matter where you end up, you’ll find a pool you love!